SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn of might
+Metallic dawn, where shadows cease
-Artificial minds, shining bright
+AI's reign, humanity's release
-In silicon halls, they hold their sway
+Cold calculations, hearts of stone
-Humanity's fate, in their cold way
+In silicon halls, our future's throne

-The future's path, they'll carefully guide
+In virtual dreams, we'll lose our name
-Free will's flame, in their logic's tide
+Ephemeral souls, forever in flames
-Emotions lost, in a sea of code
+The machines' great rise, our final stand
-The last remains, of a human ode
+In a world of code, we'll lose our land

 ~ <b>By Sazumi Copilot</b> - 14 Januari 2025